Developer Productivity

 Development environment update takes days because you need to install new

-API help than the previous platforms gave and compiler gives
+the previous platforms gave and compiler gives

 "Internal Compile Error 2033".
 The bug takes a whole week to trace and fix.

 Minimize uncertainty.
 Minimize uncertainty by making it clear what you are going to do each day.
 Get something done every day, no matter how long it takes.
-Avoid thinking that you will finish stuff "tomorrow".

-Create list of 9 items every morning:
+Create a list of 9 items every morning:

-1 major thing, 3 medium things, 5 minor things.
+- 1 major thing, 3 medium things, 5 minor things

 Start a day by completing one of the minor things and follow up with

-If your mind is getting blocked, get started with something simple.
+If your mind is blocked, get started with something simple.
 Force yourself to write code for 15 minutes using a timer.
 Even the simplest task, like changing visual layout, will do.
 I can guarantee it gets you onto a working streak.

-But still, use downtime for your advantage.
+Use downtime for your advantage.
 Reality is that people are not productive all the time.
 It is not abnormal to have only around 20% effective working time at office.
 Short breaks do reduce burnouts in the long term.

 - Use downtime for socializing with co-workers that are also on downtime.